-In 2017, Clayt Birmingham begins his eighth year as the Blue Devil head coach, taking over as head coach in 2010 after three years as the UW-Stout defensive coordinator.
+In 2019, Clayt Birmingham begins his tenth year as the Blue Devil head coach, taking over as head coach in 2010 after three years as the UW-Stout defensive coordinator.

 Birmingham had been with the Blue Devils for three seasons (2007, 2008, 2009) as the defensive coordinator.
 Birmingham took the Blue Devil defense from the eighth ranked defense in the Wisconsin Intercollegiate Athletic Conference (WIAC) to second in 2009.
 Of 235 NCAA Division III teams, Stout’s defense ranked 42nd in 2009.

 Birmingham, a former all-conference defensive back at UW-Stevens Point, has coached on the college level at Division I, II and III schools, as well as coached one summer professionally in Europe.
-In the summer of 2010, several members of the Blue Devil coaching staff traveled to the Scandanavian countries to conduct workshops.
+In the summer of 2010, several members of the Blue Devil coaching staff traveled to the Scandanavian countries to conduct clinics.
 In the summer of 2008, Birmingham traveled to Europe with USA Football on a Coaching Instructional Tour to European youth.
-In the summer of 2007, Birmingham was a member of the coaching staff for the US National Football team that competed at the World Championship of American Football in Japan and also was an assistant coach in the Aztec Bowl.
+In the summer of 2007, Birmingham was a member of the coaching staff for the US National Football team that competed at the World Championship of American Football in Kawasaki, Japan and also was an assistant coach in the Aztec Bowl in Mexico.

 Birmingham coached five seasons (2006, 2005, 2003, 2002, 2001) at Division II Emporia State in Kansas where he was the defensive coordinator and worked individually with the defensive line and defensive backs.
 Under Birmingham's direction, the Hornets defense allowed only 284.7 yards per game in 2003.
 The Hornets' defense ranked 17th nationally in 2003 and posted a record of 9-3, advancing to the NCAA Division II playoffs.

-Birmingham spent two seasons at NCAA Division I Western Michigan, as the defensive secondary coach in 2004 and as a graduate assistant defensive coach in 2000.
+Birmingham spent two seasons at NCAA Division I Western Michigan, as the defensive secondary coach in 2004 and as a graduate assistant defensive secondary coach in 2000.
 The 2000 Broncos were 9-3 and won the West Division of the Mid-American Conference.
-His duties included coaching the defensive secondary, film breakdown and defensive quality control.

 In 1998-99, Birmingham was a graduate assistant receivers coach at Northern Michigan.